Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 1. Source code for the classes, structs and functions
 that comprise the EngageUI toolkit -- about 3000 LOC.
 This code can directly be used to create an EngageUI app.
-We support this toolkit and it's ready for use by developers.
+All EngageUI apps are based on this source code.
-2. Code for an IDE for producing an EngageUI app (about 7000 LOC).
+2. A dashboard descriptor and an activity-handler for EngageIDE (about 7000 LOC).
 The IDE will be fully functional in our next release.
-As you would expect, the IDE itself is an EngageUI app and uses the toolkit.
-It does not use the mouse, all input controls are through the keyboard.
 This IDE is also being used internally by Khitchdee for its app development.

-## Building EngageIDE:
+# Building EngageIDE:
 (interaction time ~1hr)
 Should you build this app?
 1. If you want to build a simple keyboard-driven app using wxWidgets.